citation-file-format/citation-file-format/tests/README.md

 file to be validated during the test, and a Python script to run the test.
 The name of the latter must start with `test_`, followed by some string with underscores, based on the name of the directory for this specific test (see existing tests for some examples).
-To create such Python script, you can copy and rename an existing test script from some other test directory, only paying attention whether it checks that validation should pass or fail - there are only two kinds of test scripts at the moment.
+To create such a Python script, you can copy and rename an existing test script from some other test directory, only paying attention whether it checks that validation should pass or fail - there are only two kinds of test scripts at the moment.